 The Pantone Matching System(PMS) is a global force in the field of color language and design.
 PMS is a standardized color matching system, and it is run by Pantone Inc.

-Pantone has successfully become the universal language of color as it has successfully named almost all the different tones of color, and this language is used on a nearly global basis.
+Pantone has successfully become the universal language of color as it has successfully named almost all the different tones of color.
+This language is used on a nearly global basis today.

 What Exactly is Pantone?